-From the architect.
+Text description provided by the architects.
 The available land and the functional use of the building led us to think about a high-rise building.
 The position, aspect, orientation, direction and shape of the plot of land were determining factors in its implementation and planning.

 The front of the lineal block facing south-east, seen in a very rational way, allows a view of the Sierra Nevada and the fertile plains of Granada.
 The facade facing north-east, is shown with a more irregular solution, in tune with the views of the consolidated city, houses all the laboratories’ support units.